tripathiji1312/DISENT_KWS/docs/ax.md

 **Claude** served as the underlying foundation model driving the agent's reasoning — the "brain" of the operation.
 Its role included:

 - **Constraint formulation**: Parsing the problem statement (<3M parameters, <0.2s xRT, SNR -5dB to 30dB, TA ≥99%, FA <1/hr) and mathematically mapping to architectural decisions
-- **Loss function design**: Proposing the CLUB mutual information upper bound formulation, GRL gradient reversal, AAM-Softmax with subcenters, and the rejection triplet loss
+- **Loss function design**: Proposing the CLUB mutual information upper bound formulation, GRL gradient reversal, AAM-Softmax with subcenters, GE2E loss, and the rejection triplet loss
 - **Architecture selection**: Evaluating BC-ResNet vs DS-CNN vs EfficientNet for the shared backbone, and selecting Causal Conformer for phonetic head based on streaming latency constraints
 - **Debugging**: Analyzing shape mismatch errors from stack traces and proposing corrections (e.g., fixing broadcasting dimensions in the FiLM layer, correcting the causal padding in temporal convolutions)
 - **Mathematical proofs**: Formulating the disentanglement lower-bound theorem (Theorem 1) and Lipschitz noise robustness theorem (Theorem 2) for the technical documentation